macbuse/macbuse.github.io/MAT102/index.md

 <!-- --- -->

 <!-- - Last class 15/12 : bonnes vacances -->
-- My [new friend](https://chat.openai.com/chat) wrote a story for us.
+- My [new friend the ChatGPT](https://chat.openai.com/chat) wrote a story for us.

 ```